lijingyao123/TransFit/readme.md

 Rules:
 - all arrays must have matching lengths
 - `yerr` must be finite and positive
-- `mask` is optional and will be respected automatically during fitting
+- `mask` is optional and is applied automatically during fitting
-- `t_days` should be observer-frame days relative to a reference epoch; convert raw `JD`/`MJD` first
+- `t_days` should be observer-frame days relative to a reference epoch; convert raw `JD` or `MJD` first
 - `fit_bol(...)` does not fit `T_floor`; an internal `1000 K` floor is kept only for numerical stability

 ### 2. Fit a bolometric light curve